gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/torch.distributed_Project_Description.md

-**Description**
+**Tool Description:**

-Torch.distributed is a package in PyTorch that enables distributed training of deep learning models across multiple devices and nodes.
-It allows for efficient parallel processing, which is essential for scaling up machine learning tasks and handling large datasets.
-Key features include:
+torch.distributed is a PyTorch library that facilitates distributed training of deep learning models across multiple devices and nodes.
+It provides features such as:

-- **Data Parallelism**: Distributes the training of models across multiple GPUs or nodes to speed up the training process.
-- **Collective Communication**: Implements various communication patterns like broadcast, gather, and scatter to facilitate data sharing among processes.
-- **Fault Tolerance**: Supports robust training sessions that can recover from failures, ensuring uninterrupted model training.
+- Easy-to-use APIs for communication between processes.
+- Support for various backends like NCCL and Gloo.
+- Data parallelism and model parallelism for efficient training.
+- Synchronization mechanisms to ensure consistent model updates.

 ---

-### Project 1: Image Classification with Distributed Training
+### Project 1: Predicting House Prices with Distributed Training
 **Difficulty**: 1 (Easy)
-**Project Objective**: Build a convolutional neural network (CNN) for classifying images from the CIFAR-10 dataset using distributed training to improve training time and model performance.

-**Dataset Suggestions**:
-- CIFAR-10 dataset, available on Kaggle: [CIFAR-10](https://www.kaggle.com/c/cifar-10)
+**Project Objective**: The goal is to build a regression model that predicts house prices based on various features, optimizing for mean squared error.

+**Dataset Suggestions**: Use the "California Housing Prices" dataset available on Kaggle: [California Housing Prices](https://www.kaggle.com/c/california-housing-prices).

 **Tasks**:
-- **Set Up Distributed Environment**: Configure a local or cloud-based environment with multiple GPUs for distributed training.
-- **Load and Preprocess Data**: Use PyTorch's DataLoader to load CIFAR-10 images and apply necessary transformations.
+- Data Preprocessing: Clean and preprocess the dataset using Pandas.
+- Feature Selection: Identify and select relevant features for the model.
-- **Define CNN Model**: Create a simple CNN architecture for image classification.
+- Model Training: Utilize a simple feedforward neural network with PyTorch for regression.
-- **Implement Distributed Training**: Utilize `torch.distributed` to parallelize the training process across available GPUs.
+- Distributed Training: Implement torch.distributed to train the model across multiple GPUs.
-- **Evaluate Model Performance**: Assess the trained model's accuracy on the test dataset and visualize results.
+- Evaluation: Assess model performance using RMSE and visualize results.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**:
-- Experiment with different CNN architectures (e.g., ResNet, VGG).
+- Experiment with different neural network architectures.
-- Compare the performance of distributed training versus single-GPU training.
+- Implement hyperparameter tuning using a grid search approach.

 ---

-### Project 2: Natural Language Processing with Distributed Training
+### Project 2: Image Classification with Distributed Convolutional Neural Networks
 **Difficulty**: 2 (Medium)
-**Project Objective**: Implement a transformer-based model for sentiment analysis on the IMDb reviews dataset using distributed training to handle large text data efficiently.

-**Dataset Suggestions**:
+**Project Objective**: The objective is to classify images from the CIFAR-10 dataset using a convolutional neural network (CNN), optimizing for accuracy.

-- IMDb Movie Reviews dataset, available on Kaggle: [IMDb Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+**Dataset Suggestions**: Use the CIFAR-10 dataset available on Kaggle: [CIFAR-10](https://www.kaggle.com/c/cifar-10).

 **Tasks**:
-- **Set Up Distributed Environment**: Configure distributed training on a multi-GPU setup using PyTorch.
-- **Load and Preprocess Data**: Use the Hugging Face Transformers library to load and tokenize the IMDb dataset.
+- Data Loading: Use torchvision to load and preprocess the CIFAR-10 dataset.
-- **Define Transformer Model**: Implement a transformer model (e.g., BERT) for sentiment classification.
+- Model Architecture: Build a convolutional neural network using PyTorch.
-- **Implement Distributed Training**: Use `torch.distributed` to distribute training tasks across multiple GPUs.
+- Distributed Data Parallelism: Implement torch.distributed to parallelize training across multiple GPUs.
+- Training: Train the model and monitor loss and accuracy metrics.
-- **Evaluate Model Performance**: Measure accuracy and F1 score on the validation set and visualize the confusion matrix.
+- Evaluation: Evaluate the model on the test set and generate a confusion matrix.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**:
-- Experiment with different pre-trained transformer models.
+- Fine-tune a pre-trained model from torchvision.
-- Fine-tune hyperparameters to improve model performance.
+- Explore data augmentation techniques to improve model robustness.

 ---

-### Project 3: Time Series Forecasting with Distributed Training
+### Project 3: Distributed Anomaly Detection in Network Traffic
 **Difficulty**: 3 (Hard)

-**Project Objective**: Develop a Long Short-Term Memory (LSTM) model for forecasting stock prices using distributed training to manage a large historical dataset.
+**Project Objective**: The goal is to develop an anomaly detection system for network traffic data, optimizing for the F1 score to identify malicious activities.

-**Dataset Suggestions**:
+**Dataset Suggestions**: Use the "UNSW-NB15" dataset available on Kaggle: [UNSW-NB15](https://www.kaggle.com/datasets/mohammadami/unsw-nb15).
-- Yahoo Finance stock price dataset, accessible via the yfinance library: [yfinance](https://pypi.org/project/yfinance/)

 **Tasks**:
-- **Set Up Distributed Environment**: Configure a multi-node or multi-GPU environment for distributed training.
-- **Load and Preprocess Data**: Use the yfinance library to download historical stock price data and preprocess it for LSTM input.
-- **Define LSTM Model**: Create an LSTM architecture suitable for time series forecasting.
-- **Implement Distributed Training**: Leverage `torch.distributed` to parallelize data processing and model training.
-- **Evaluate Model Performance**: Use metrics like Mean Absolute Error (MAE) and visualize predictions against actual stock prices.
+- Data Exploration: Analyze the dataset to understand its structure and features.
+- Feature Engineering: Create new features and perform dimensionality reduction using PCA.
+- Model Selection: Choose an appropriate anomaly detection algorithm (e.g., Autoencoder).
+- Distributed Training: Implement torch.distributed for training the model across multiple nodes.
+- Evaluation: Use precision, recall, and F1 score to evaluate model performance.

-**Bonus Ideas**:
+**Bonus Ideas (Optional)**:
-- Incorporate additional features such as technical indicators (e.g., moving averages).
-- Explore ensemble methods by combining predictions from multiple models.
+- Compare the performance of different anomaly detection algorithms.
+- Visualize the detected anomalies on a time-series graph for better insights.